gyrdym/ml_algo/README.md

 This argument activates collecting costs per each optimization iteration, and you can see the cost values right after the model creation.

+### Evaluate performance of the model

-Assume, we chose good hyperprameters which can lead to a high-performant model.
-In order to validate our hypothesis let's use CrossValidator instance created before:
+Assume, we chose really good hyperprameters.
+In order to validate this hypothesis let's use CrossValidator instance created before:

 ````dart
 final scores = await validator.evaluate(createClassifier, MetricType.accuracy);
 ````

-Since the CrossValidator's instance returns a [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) of scores as a result of our predictor evaluation, we may choose any way to reduce all the collected scores to a single number, for instance we may use Vector's `mean` method:
+Since the CrossValidator instance returns a [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) of scores as a result of our predictor evaluation, we may choose any way to reduce all the collected scores to a single number, for instance we may use Vector's `mean` method:

 ```dart